dillonforrest/startup/_posts/2015-04-24-im-quitting-my-full-time-startup-efforts.md

 Another is to get more domain expertise.
 I need to become an expert.
 There are two challenges in wanting to become an expert: deciding a field in which to become an expert and gaining knowledge and experience in that field.

 Another is to continue searching for and validating market niches.
 It's unlikely for all the stars to align, but this one is most essential.
 I don't think you can start validating niche markets too early.

+Other than these broad ideas, I don't yet have a plan.
+Deciding on my specifics will take some time.

 # What will happen to this blog?